bufbuild/buf-setup-action/README.md

 of the other Buf actions such as [buf-breaking][1], [buf-lint][2], and [buf-push][3].
 You can also use the `buf` command directly from a workflow step.

-When the `buf` command directly from a workflow step, you may need to authenticate with Buf Schema Registry.
+When calling the `buf` command directly from a workflow step, you may need to authenticate with Buf Schema Registry.
 You can authenticate by setting the `BUF_TOKEN` environment variable.
 For example, if you have a GitHub secret called `BUF_TOKEN` you can set the `BUF_TOKEN` environment variable with this yaml: